Jean Marais: Early films

 Marais' first role was an uncredited bit in On the Streets (1933) and he was in Etienne (1933).
 Filmmaker Marcel L'Herbier put him in The Sparrowhawk (1933) with Charles Boyer; The Scandal (1934), with Gaby Morlay; Happiness (1934) again with Boyer, The Venturer (1934) with Victor Francen; The New Men (1934) with Harry Baur; and Nights of Fire (1937) with Morlay and Francen.

 Marcel Carné gave Marais a small role in Bizarre, Bizarre (1937) and the actor was in Abused Confidence (1937) by Henri Decoin; The Patriot (1938), a biopic of Paul I of Russia with Baur, directed by Maurice Tourneur; and Remontons les Champs-Élysées (1938) directed by Sacha Guitry.

 Jean Cocteau

-These were small roles.
-Marais also appeared on stage.
-He was in a 1937 stage production of Oedipe directed by Charles Dullin, where he was seen by Jean Cocteau.
+Marais performed in a 1937 stage production of Oedipe directed by Charles Dullin, where he was seen by Jean Cocteau.
 Marais impressed Cocteau, who cast the actor in his play Les Chevaliers de la table ronde.

 Marais appeared in Cocteau's play Les Parents terribles (1938), supposedly based on Marais' home life, which was a great success.

 Marais had bigger film parts in The Pavilion Burns (1941) directed by Jacques de Baroncelli, and The Four Poster (1942) directed by Roland Tual.

 On stage he appeared in La Machine à ecrire (1941) by Cocteau and he directed and designed Racine's Britannicus (1941).
+He performed briefly with the Comédie-Française.
+In 1941, after Alain Laubreaux, theater critic for the collaborationist newspaper Je suis partout, wrote an insulting review of La Machine à écrire which alluded to Cocteau's sexuality and drug usage, Marais personally beat up Laubreaux.
+Cocteau had to personally intervene to prevent reprisals against Marais.

-He performed briefly with the Comédie-Française, then left acting for a time for fight in Alsace with the Free French Forces, winning the Croix de Guerre.
+Following the liberation of Paris, Marais enlisted in the Free French Forces and left acting for a time to fight in Alsace, winning the Croix de Guerre.